3iq-hacks/imposter-detector-2022/README.md

 # Team 3IQ - HackED 2022
 # 2022 Imposter Detector
-This website detects sus audio and adds a funni vine boom sound effect.
+This website detects sus audio and adds a funni vine boom sound effect every time there is sus.
-It also detects imposter-like objects and tells you how sus the picture is. test